| Pallet height |

 Standard payback periods range from 12 to 18 months, though some manufacturers achieve ROI in as little as 13 months.

-Labor cost savings – One robot can replace multiple workers on repetitive palletizing shifts
+ROI comes from multiple sources: Labor cost savings – One robot can replace multiple workers on repetitive palletizing shifts